 “The people of the U.S. owe their Independence & their liberty, to the wisdom of descrying in the minute tax of 3 pence on tea, the magnitude of the evil comprised in the precedent.
 Let them exert the same wisdom, in watching against every evil lurking under plausible disguises, and growing up from small beginnings.” –James Madison

-Any discussion of American Liberty must begin with the origins of the American Revolution and the Liberty it enshrined for generations since, under our Constitution’s Rule of Law.
+Any discussion of American Liberty must begin with the origins of the American Revolution, and as James Madison aptly noted, it all began with an act of civil disobedience in rejection of a small tax on tea – a Tea Party.
+That revolt among others, gave rise to our Declaration of Independence and the Liberty it has enshrined for generations since under our Constitution’s Rule of Law.

 Resistance to the Crown had been mounting over enforcement of the 1764 Sugar Act, 1765 Stamp Act and 1767 Townshend Act, which led to the Boston Massacre and gave rise to the slogan, “No taxation without representation.”
 But it was the 1773 Tea Act which galvanized the Colonial movement opposing British parliamentary acts violating the natural, charter and constitutional rights of the colonists.